mpalenciaolivar/mpalenciaolivar/README.md

 - coaching and mentoring of interns around R&D topics concerning enterprise data.
 Examples of projects: chatbots, named entity recognition (NER), sentiment analysis;
 - scientific watch around the needs (internal and external) of the company.

-👀 I’m interested in everything around Statistics, Computer Science, Cognitive Science, and calligraphy.
+👀 I’m interested in everything around Statistics, Computer Science, Decision-Making processes and Cognitive Science, and calligraphy.

 🌱 I’m currently learning a lot about writing professionally (by doing!).